Queen Clea: Golden Age

-Clea was especially interested in getting herself some of the bigger, stronger and smarter manlings of the surface world, and soon struck a deal with a ship full of German prisoners who were being deported to America for farm work.
-As the German soldiers, equipped with local swords and shields, attacked the Venturians, Clea personally sneaked behind enemy lines to get the "devitamizer" that had previously felled her, then brought down the Venturian forces and Eeras.
-Thankfully Wonder Woman, Steve Trevor and the Holliday Girls were present to investigate the fate of the kidnapped American sailors.
-Wonder Woman and Eela were gassed and Wonder Woman was bound with her lasso, then the two women were covered with iron.
-Despite it being three inches thick, Wonder Woman broke free and freed herself and other prisoners.
-They freed everyone, then captured Clea and Ptra.
+Clea covertly rebuilds Aurania's power and forms a band of Auranian pirates who attacked surface world ships.
+Clea is especially interested in getting herself some of the bigger, stronger and smarter men of the surface world, and makes a deal with a ship carrying German prisoners who were being deported to America for farm work.
+As the German soldiers, equipped with local swords and shields, attack the Venturians, Clea personally sneaks behind enemy lines to claim the devitamizer.
+Wonder Woman frees the prisoners, then captures Clea.

-Queen Eeras, being reluctant to execute prisoners, agreed to hand Clea and Ptra over to the Amazons.
-The incorrigible Clea soon managed to escape, when fighting Octavia, daughter of Eeras when Wonder Woman wanted her to play bullets and bracelets with her.
-She fired early, grazing Octavia's skull, then knocked out Wonder Woman from behind.
-She bound the girls, and with her prisoners returned to Atlantis.
-However, when she landed in Atlantis, she discovered that there had been a revolution and that the inept manlings had taken over thanks to surprise and a stockpile of captured surface world weapons which had not been used by the more traditionalist female rulers.
-Wonder Woman and Octavia escaped and made contact with Steve Trevor and the Holliday Girls, who had been flying nearby looking for them.
-In the meanwhile Clea managed to convince the stupid manling king to let her rule but it was too late, and her manlings were dispersed by the Holliday Girls.
-Clea was captured anew and again imprisoned by the Amazons.
+Queen Eeras, being reluctant to execute prisoners, agrees to hand Clea and her daughter Ptra to the Amazons.
+Clea escapes and attacks Octavia, daughter of Eeras.
+When Clea returns to Atlantis, she finds that there had been a revolution and that the men had taken over.
+Wonder Woman and Octavia escape and meet with Steve Trevor and the Holliday Girls.
+In the meanwhile, Clea manages to convince the Atlantean king to let her rule, but is defeated by the Holliday Girls.